 This article introduces how to resize disk partition in Windows Server 2019, detailed steps to resize system C drive and data volume without losing data.

 Partition resizing means change size of allocated partition.
-It can't be better if you can resize disk drive without losing data, otherwise, you have to waste a long time to recreate volumes and restore everything from backup.
+It can't be better if you can resize partition in Windows 2019 server without losing data, otherwise, you have to waste a long time to recreate volumes and restore everything from backup.
 Windows Server 2019 Disk Management has built-in Shrink Volume and Extend Volume functions to help resize partition without losing data (in most cases).
 However, because of many restrictions, it is not the best tool.
-In this article, I'll introduce how to resize partition with Windows Server 2019 Disk Management and server partition software.
+In this article, I'll introduce how to resize server 2019 partition with both Disk Management and third party partition software.

 - Press Windows and X on the keyboard and then click Disk Management in the list.